pb-pub/hanzi-writer-integration/README.md

 - ✅ Visual feedback for correct stroke order
 - 💡 Hints available after 3 missed attempts

+---
 ## 🚀 Usage

+### Hanzi Quiz
 1. Use the slash command `/Hanzi quiz 🈚` in any block
 2. Type the character(s) you want to practice (e.g., `你好`)
 3. A writing panel will appear with:
    - 🎯 Character animation showing stroke order
    - 🔄 "Switch Mode" button to toggle between animation and quiz modes
    - 📏 Grid background for proper character proportions

+### Pinyin
+Enhance your Chinese learning with integrated pinyin support:
+- Type `/pinyin` following the Chinese characters to retrieve their pinyin transcription.
+- The plugin displays pinyin above or below each character, highlighting tones.

+---

 ## 📥 Installation